Bundles of metric structures as left ultrafunctors: Examples

 \subsection{Tracially continuous W* bundles}

-Now we move to a more subtle case which is tracially continuous $\mathrm{W}^*$ bundles, or bundles of tracial von Neumann algebras, we use the axiomatisation of tracial von Neumann algebras as present in \cite{goldbring2022survey}, in which the ultraproduct corresponds to the Ocneanu ultraproduct\cite{goldbring2019correspondences}.
-The interesting dichotomy in this axiomatisation is the fact that sorts are interpreted as bounded operator unit balls with the $|| \ ||_2$ topology.
+Now, we move to a more subtle case, which is tracially continuous $\mathrm{W}^{*}$-bundles, or bundles of tracial von Neumann algebras, we use the axiomatisation of tracial von Neumann algebras as present in \cite{goldbring2022survey}, in which the ultraproduct corresponds to the tracial ultraproduct \cite{goldbring2022survey}, which is nothing but the Ocneanu ultraproduct (for more information see \cite{ANDO20146842}) when all states are tracial.
+The interesting dichotomy in this axiomatisation is the fact that sorts are interpreted as bounded operator unit balls with the $\| \ \|_{2}$ topology.

-We want to show the following theorem
+We want to show the following theorem:

-\begin{theorem} There is an equivalence of categories, between tracially continuous $\la{W}^*$ bundles over $X$, and the bundle of models of the continuous model theory of tracial von Neumann algebras over $X$. \end{theorem}
+\begin{theorem} There is an equivalence of categories, between tracially continuous $\mathrm{W}^{*}$-bundles over $X$, and the bundle of models of the continuous model theory of tracial von Neumann algebras over $X$. \end{theorem}